 VIII.
-COUNTERFACTUALS
+Counterfactuals

-A key advantage of our baseline quantitative analysis in Section VI is that it allows us to use our estimates of changes in commuting costs to recover the unobserved historical values of workplace employment and commuting patterns, while using the observed historical residence employment and rateable values to control for other determinants of economic activity.
-In Section VII, we used additional structure from the canonical urban model with nontraded goods to recover changes in the supply of floor space, productivity, and amenities and estimate the strength of agglomeration forces.
+A key advantage of our baseline quantitative analysis in Section VI. is that it allows us to use our estimates of changes in commuting costs to recover the unobserved historical values of workplace employment and commuting patterns, while using the observed historical residence employment and rateable values to control for other determinants of economic activity.
+In Section VII., we used additional structure from the canonical urban model with non-traded goods to recover changes in the supply of floor space, productivity and amenities and estimate the strength of agglomeration forces.
 In this section, we use this model to examine the counterfactual question of how the spatial distribution of economic activity within Greater London would have evolved if the only thing that changed were the railway network, holding constant other determinants of economic activity.

-We undertake our counterfactuals under a range of alternative assumptions about the floor space supply elasticity (μ) and the strength of agglomeration forces $(\eta^L,\eta^R).$ In our first specification, we remove the railway network, holding constant the supply of floor space, productivity, and amenities at their values in our baseline year of t=1921 ($\mu=\eta^L=\eta^R=0$).
-In our second specification, we set the floor space supply elasticity equal to our calibrated value and hold productivity and amenities constant ($\mu=1.83$ and $\eta^L=\eta^R=0$), thereby only allowing for an endogenous response in the supply of floor space.
-In our third specification, we introduce our estimated agglomeration forces in production ($\mu=1.83,\,\eta^L=0.086,$ and $\eta^R=0$), thus capturing endogenous responses in the supply of floor space and productivity.
-In our fourth specification, we incorporate our estimated agglomeration forces in production and residence ($\mu=1.83$, $\eta^L=0.086$, and $\eta^R=0.172$), allowing for endogenous responses in the supply of floor space, productivity, and amenities.
-Finally, to address the concern that the floor space supply elasticity in nineteenth-century London could be larger than in other settings with more building regulations, we report results using a floor space supply elasticity equal to half our calibrated value ($\mu=\frac{1.83}{2}=0.92$) in Online Appendix Section H.
+We undertake our counterfactuals under a range of alternative assumptions about the floor space supply elasticity (μ) and the strength of agglomeration forces (η^L, η^R) .
+In our first specification, we remove the railway network, holding constant the supply of floor space, productivity and amenities at their values in our baseline year of t = 1921 $(\mu = \eta^L = \eta^R = 0)$.
+In our second specification, we set the floor space supply elasticity equal to our calibrated value and hold productivity and amenities constant $(\mu = 1.83 \text{ and } \eta^L = \eta^R = 0)$, thereby only allowing for an endogenous response in the supply of floor space.
+In our third specification, we introduce our estimated agglomeration forces in production $(\mu = 1.83, \eta^L = 0.086 \text{ and } \eta^R = 0)$, thus capturing endogenous responses in the supply of floor space and productivity.
+In our fourth specification, we incorporate our estimated agglomeration forces in production and residence $(\mu = 1.83, \eta^L = 0.086 \text{ and } \eta^R = 0.172)$, thereby allowing for endogenous responses in the supply of floor space space, productivity and amenities.
+Finally, to address the concern that the floor space supply elasticity in 19th-century London could be larger than in other settings with more building regulations, we report results using a floor space supply elasticity equal to half our calibrated value $(\mu = 1.83/2 = 0.92)$ in Section H of the web appendix.

-For these specifications, we undertake two sets of counterfactuals.
-First, we examine the overall impact of the new transport technology on economic activity in Greater London by removing the entire railway network decade by decade back to 1831 (before the first railway line).
-Second, we examine the role of the Underground in enabling passengers to travel into the most central parts of London by removing only the underground network decade by decade back to 1861 (before the first underground line).
+For each of these specifications, we undertake two sets of counterfactuals.
+First, we examine the overall impact of the new transport technology on economic activity within Greater London by removing the entire railway network decade-by-decade back to 1831 (before the first railway line).
+Second, we examine the role of the underground in enabling passengers to travel into the most central parts of London by removing only the underground network decadeby-decade back to 1861 (before the first underground line).
 This second counterfactual further isolates a pure change in commuting costs, because the underground network is exclusively used to transport people.
-In both cases, we hold expected utility (\bar{U}t) and total employment $(L{\mathbb{M}t})$ in the wider economy constant and allow the share of the economy's workers that choose residence-workplace pairs in Greater London $(rac{L{Nt}}{L{Nt}})$ to adjust until expected utility in Greater London in the population mobility condition (9) is equal to its unchanged value in the wider economy.
+In both cases, we hold expected utility (\bar{U}t) and total employment (L{Mt}) in the wider economy constant, and allow the share of the economy's workers that choose residence-workplace pairs in Greater London (L{Nt}/L{Mt}) to adjust until expected utility in Greater London in the population mobility condition (9) is equal to its unchanged value in the wider economy.